Waste Not, Want Not for a Healthy Planet.

 Share this post

 Every day, the average person throws away about 4.5 pounds of waste, including food, drink bottles, plastic and paper packaging, and more.
 4.5 pounds is also the weight of a small Yorkshire Terrier, which may seem irrelevant.
-Consider however that by the end of January 2020, the average American family of four will have accumulated 558 pounds, or about 124 Yorkies’ worth of trash, which is maybe a little easier to visualize taking up a lot of space in your home.. and a lot of space in the landfill.
-Depending on the material and conditions of the landfill, our trash can take hundreds or years to decompose, or in the case of some items like polystyrene cups, never break down at all.
+Consider however that in the month of January alone, the average American family of four has accumulated 558 pounds, or about 124 Yorkies’ worth of trash, which may be a little easier to visualize taking up a lot of space in your home.. and a lot of space in the landfill.
+Depending on the material and conditions of the landfill, our trash can take hundreds of years to decompose, or in the case of some items like polystyrene cups, never break down at all.

 When we think of ways that we can help our planet (aside from transitioning away from fossil fuels to renewable energy), reducing our waste is a big one.
-Landfills are a major source of methane gas, which is far more effective than CO2 in the short term at trapping heat in our atmosphere and damaging our planet, although landfills also produce just as much CO2 as they do methane.
+Landfills are a major source of methane gas, which traps far more heat in our atmosphere in the short term than CO2 does, although landfills also produce just as much CO2 as they do methane.
 Reducing our waste also means being more thoughtful about what we use and lowering our demand, thereby reducing our dependence on fossil fuels to make, grow, and transport everything.

-In the spirit of New Years’ resolutions, we wanted to look into ways we can all make a difference every day for the sake of the planet, and put together an easy, helpful guide.
+In the spirit of New Years’ resolutions and loving our planet, we wanted to look into ways we can all make a difference every day for the sake of the earth, and put together an easy, helpful guide.
 We hope you’ll join us in implementing some simple changes in 2020, starting with ways we can all try not to waste so much.

 What’s in our landfills?

 More than 50% of the things we dispose of every day end up in a landfill totaling over 139 million tons in 2017 (which weighs more than 62 billion Yorkies by the way).
 Meanwhile, only 35% of our household waste as a country is recycled or composted.